 The Reveal Facial Imager is a special camera that shows the sun damage one receives over a lifetime by revealing underlying skin damage not seen by the naked eye.
 The more contrast (darker spots against lighter background) a person has, the more sun damage they have received over their life and the higher their chances of developing skin cancer.
 Typically, younger people or those with darker skin have less sun damage (see example Image 1) while older individuals with lighter completion and/or a history of sun exposure without sunscreen have more sun damage (see example Image 2).

-This image is a memorable reminder to visitors to always protect yourself from the sun!
+These images are a memorable reminder for visitors to always protect themselves from the sun!

 Example Image 1 (Left) Example Image 2 (Right).

 On the side of the Sun Bus is a special camera to demonstrate to visitors how sunscreen protects from ultra violet radiation.
 This camera only sees in the ultra violet spectrum and shows the effects of applying UV absorbing sunscreens vs UV reflecting sunscreens on the user.
 UV absorbing, or Chemical, sunscreens absorb UV light and appear dark through this camera (see example image 3); UV reflective, or Physical, sunscreen reflects UV light and appears white through this camera (see example image 4).

 Visitors are provided with free samples of EltaMD sunscreen, a physical sunscreen, and can see a live feed of its effect on the video monitor integrated on the side of the Sun Bus.